adammarcwilliams/adammarcwilliams.github.io/_posts/2017-12-17-Devlog-Falling-Arrow-Art-Direction.md

 ![Point Light]({{ site.baseurl }}/images/point-light.jpg)

-The rest of the scenes illumination comes from the fog which I tinted cyan and emissive materials on the mmodels and vertical planes which along with some dust particles gives the scene the moody astmospherics I was after.
+The rest of the scenes illumination comes from the fog which I tinted cyan and emissive materials on the models and vertical planes which along with some dust particles gives the scene the moody astmospherics I was after.

 Finally I added a couple of emissive cubes to visualise how the game play might look.